 The differential rotation of \object{LQ~Hya} is found by many authors to be small. \citet{jetsu1993decade} analysed the fluctuations of the photometric period of \object{LQ~Hya} within $3\sigma$ limits and reported the relative scale of them to be $Z \approx 0.015$.
 This value can be interpreted as the relative scale of rotation periods of the observed starspots.
-Provided that the spots trace the surface rotation of the star and that there have been spots on all stellar latitudes from the equator to the poles, it thus gives an estimate for the differential rotation coefficient $k$, i.e. indicating $k \approx 0.015$. \citet{you2007photometric} used a similar approach to estimate the differential rotation of the star from the light curve period fluctuations and derived the value $k \approx 0.025$.
-Both of these values are also similar to the theoretical estimate $k=0.0128$ obtained for \object{LQ~Hya} by \citet{kitchatinov2011differential} using a mean field hydrodynamical model.
+Provided that the spots trace the surface rotation of the star and that there have been spots on all stellar latitudes from the equator to the poles, we may estimate the differential rotation coefficient to be $k \approx 0.015$. \citet{you2007photometric} used a similar approach to estimate the differential rotation of the star from the light curve period fluctuations and derived the value $k \approx 0.025$.
+Both of these values are similar to the theoretical estimate $k=0.0128$ obtained for \object{LQ~Hya} by \citet{kitchatinov2011differential} using a mean field hydrodynamical model.

 Even smaller differential rotation values were reported by \citet{berdyugina2002magnetic} and \citet{kovari2004doppler} who both used Doppler images of \object{LQ~Hya} in conjunction with photometry in their analyses. \citet{berdyugina2002magnetic} compared photometric periods of \object{LQ~Hya} to Doppler images corresponding to the same epoch of time to infer the latitude of the main spot.
 Using this approach they retrieved a differential rotation coefficient of $k \approx 0.002$. \citet{kovari2004doppler} used cross correlation between adjacent Doppler images to estimate the differential rotation and reported $k=0.0057$.